Ishq Mein Marjawan 2: Plot

-Later on, someone puts a bomb in Riddhima's sandal which Vansh takes out in the right time thus saving her.
+Later on, someone puts a bomb in Riddhima's sandal on Christmas Eve which Vansh takes out in the right time thus saving her.
 Vansh discloses that it was Anupriya who killed his mother gets her arrested.
 While leaving the mansion Anupriya attempts to shoot Vansh but Riddhima takes the bullet once again thus saving him.
 Vansh confesses to Riddhima that he is not Vihaan but Vansh.
 She is taken to the hospital and saved.
-Vansh and Riddhima return to the VR Mansion.
+Vansh and Riddhima confess their love for each other and consummate.
+They then return to the VR Mansion.
 Ahana enters the mansion to bring new twists and turns in their lives.
 Kabir later reveals that Ahana is his future wife.
 Meanwhile, Vansh challenges Riddhima to prove her love for him by killing Kabir.
 When Riddhima fails to do this, Vansh gets more mad.
 They go on a vacation where Vansh leaves her and returns to the VR mansion.
 At home, he holds a press conference, stating that Ahana is his wife.
-When Riddhima returns to the mansion, everyone claims to have forgotten her nevertheless, Sia starts calling her.
+When Riddhima returns to the mansion, everyone claims to have forgotten her nevertheless, Sia wakes up from coma and starts calling her.
 Vansh, although having hatred for Riddhima, lets her stay as he wants Sia to recover.
-Rhiddhima was soon after kicked out of the mansion but Sia discloses her truth.
-Vansh realizes his mistakes and brings Rhiddhima back to the mansion.
+Riddhima is soon after kicked out of the mansion but Sia discloses the truth.
+Vansh realizes his mistakes and brings Riddhima back to the mansion and they reconcile.
 Soon after, Riddhima wants to find out what happened to her parents, which leaves Vansh shocked.
 It is later revealed that Vansh has a connection to Riddhima's parents' death.
 Vansh decides to marry Riddhima once again so Riddhima can focus on the wedding and not her parents however, during the marriage rituals, Riddhima learns about her parents' death.
-It was revealed that Ishani, Vansh’s sister killed Riddhima's parents.
+It was revealed that Ishani, Vansh's sister killed Riddhima's parents.
 Nevertheless, Vansh tells everyone that at the age of 15, he accidentally murdered Kabir's father and aunt.
 Riddhima misunderstood that Vansh had killed her parents and upon knowing the truth she punishes herself by walking on glass.
 However, Vansh saves and forgives her.
-Later, Kabir recognizes his love for Riddhima and realizes that he has lost her forever.
+Later, Kabir starts getting obsessed for Riddhima and realizes that he has lost her forever.
 Nevertheless, he doesn't accept his defeat and decides to win her back at any cost.